ktwnly/ktwnly.github.io/README.md

 ## Credits

-Built by Katie Townley
+Built by Katie Townley.
 Made with ❤️ using Jekyll and hosted on GitHub Pages.

 ## Copyright